-Control Box Components: Control Board cont.
+Control Box Components: Control Board Continued

-To Replace the control board remove the 4 screws indicated by the Red arrows.
-Then place the new board on the mount and align the holes so that you can Tight the screws back in place.
+To Replace the control board remove the 4 screws indicated by the arrows.
+Then place the new board on the mount and align the holes so that you can tighten the screws back in place.
 Do not over tighten the screws.
 Next, remove each wire one by one being sure to connect to the exact same terminal it was connected to on the old board.
 Once done make sure the buttons are making good contact.
-You may need to loosen or tighten one of the mounting screws in
+You may need to loosen or tighten one of the mounting screws in order for the buttons to work correctly.